Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 - Upload both the attendance and the release files via the upload portal.

-If your record is not reflecting as a Texas resident, you will need to complete the following:
+If your record is not reflecting correctly as a Texas resident, you will need to complete the following at the Texas Residency site:

-For those of you applying for financial aid, you will want to take care of this before the awarding process begins around late April.
+For those of you applying for financial aid, you will want to take care of this as soon as possible before the awarding process begins in April.

 If you have any questions with your status, contact the Graduate and International Admissions Center and speak with a residency representative.
 Their contact information can be found on Texas Residency site.

-Tuition rates for the upcoming fall 2017/spring 2018 are not yet published.
-The current tuition rate for the Pharm.D. program is $8,152 (Texas resident)/ $21,074 (nonresident) per semester as stated in the Tuition at UT Austin site.
+Tuition rates for the upcoming fall 2020/spring 2021 are not yet published.
+The current tuition rate for the Pharm.D. program is $10,774 (Texas resident)/ $24,620 (non-resident) per semester as stated in the Tuition at UT Austin site.
+We anticipate tuition for this next upcoming semester to be the same.
 All mandatory fees are wrapped into this flat-rate tuition amount.

 - Select appropriate residency status